DhritiNirmal/Programming-because-I-am-shit-at-it/README.md

  you are able to guess a value for solution

  you are able to check if the solution is correct

  keep guessing until find solution or guessed all values

+GOOD PROGRAMMING

+ more code not necessarily a good thing

+ measure good programmers by the amount of functionality

+ introduce functions

+ mechanism to achieve decomposition and abstraction

+CREATE STRUCTURE with
+DECOMPOSITION

+ in projector example, separate devices

+ in programming, divide code into modules

+• are self-contained

+• used to break up code

+• intended to be reusable

+• keep code organized

+• keep code coherent

+ this lecture, achieve decomposition with functions

+ in a few weeks, achieve decomposition with classes

+SUPRESS DETAILS with
+ABSTRACTION

+ in projector example, instructions for how to use it are sufficient, no need to know how to build one

+ in programming, think of a piece of code as a black box

+• cannot see details

+• do not need to see details

+• do not want to see details

+• hide tedious coding details

+ achieve abstraction with function specifications or docstrings

+FUNCTIONS

+ write reusable pieces/chunks of code, called functions

+ functions are not run in a program until they are “called” or “invoked” in a program

+ function characteristics:
+• has a name

+• has parameters (0 or more)

+• has a docstring (optional but recommended)

+• has a body

+• returns something

+VARIABLE SCOPE

+ formal parameter gets bound to the value of actual parameter when function is called

+ new scope/frame/environment created when enter a function

+ scope is mapping of names to objects

+ Python returns the value None, if no return given

+ represents the absence of a value

+return :

+ return only has meaning
+inside a function

+ only one return executed
+inside a function

+ code inside function but
+after return statement not
+executed

+ has a value associated
+with it, given to function
+caller

+print:

+ print can be used outside
+functions

+ can execute many print
+statements inside a function

+ code inside function can be
+executed after a print
+statement

+ has a value associated with
+it, outputted to the console

+ arguments can take on any type, even functions

+SCOPE EXAMPLE:

+ inside a function, can access a variable defined outside

+ inside a function, cannot modify a variable defined outside -- can using global variables, but frowned upon